Medical specialist care

 Read our Conditions of Insurance for more information about reimbursement under our supplementary insurances.

 There is no statutory personal contribution for medical specialist care.

-You may obtain medical specialist care from a hospital, a medical specialist that works outside a hospital and from an independent treatment centre (ZBC).
+You may obtain medical specialist care from a hospital, a medical specialist or dental surgeon that works outside a hospital and from an independent treatment centre (ZBC).
 For medical specialist care, you will require a referral from a general practitioner, a medical specialist, a midwife, a youth healthcare doctor, a sports doctor, a doctor for the mentally disabled, a specialist in geriatric medicine, a company doctor or dentist.
 This condition will not apply to urgent care.